alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 Memory works best when it has spatial aids.
-Online meetings remove many of the location cues that help us have memorable conversations, but we can still supplement them to help our poor brains.
+Online meetings remove many of the location cues that help us have memorable conversations, but we can still supplement them to help our poor brains:

+* going to the office every once in a while,
+* changing location to another room or even an open space,
+* or writing things down on a notebook.

+Hope these tips help!

 ### Remote Work at Hivency